Red Thumb Fingerling Potatoes

 |Weiser Family Farms||Homepage|

-The Red Thumb fingerling potato is defined primarily by its shape, size, and texture.
-Measuring about two to three inches in length and tubular in shape, its given name suggests it has the appearance of a thumb.
-The skin of the Red Thumb fingerling potato is ruby hued and semi-smooth.
-Its flesh, marbled with pink and creamy white coloring, is waxy and firm.
-This is a trademark texture of nearly all red potato varieties.
+The Red Thumb fingerling potato is tubular in shape and measures 6 to 7 centimeters in length.
+The skin of the Red Thumb is ruby red and semi-smooth.
+Its flesh, marbled with pink and creamy white coloring, is waxy, firm, and has a buttery taste.

 Red Thumb fingerling potatoes are available year-round.

-Red Thumb fingerling potatoes, botanically known as part of, Solanum tuberosum, are one of the hundreds of varieties of red potatoes.
-Their fingerling status simply defines them as a cultivar of potatoes that naturally grow to a petite and slightly cylindrical shape and size.
-They are a late-season variety that is highly regarded for their uniform size, disease resistance and storage qualities.
+Red Thumb fingerling potatoes, botanically classified as Solanum tuberosum, are one of the hundreds of varieties of red potatoes.
+Their fingerling status simply defines them as a cultivar of potatoes that naturally grow to a small and slightly cylindrical shape and size.
+They are a late-season variety that is highly regarded for their uniform size, disease resistance, and storage qualities.

-Red hued potatoes such as the Red Thumb fingerling offer iron, vitamin C, zinc, copper, potassium, and fiber.
-Additionally, potatoes offer an excellent source of starch and carbohydrates.
+Red Thumb fingerling potatoes contain iron, vitamin C, zinc, copper, potassium, and fiber.

-The Red Thumb potato is an all-purpose potato and can be used in most recipes where potatoes are called for.
-They can be roasted, grilled, steamed, boiled, and fried.
-Their petite size, however, does make them ideal for particular preparations.
-The can be used halved or whole along with other fingerlings to make a roasted potato medley, or they can be steamed, smashed slightly, and then baked.
-Like many fingerlings, the Red Thumb holds its shape well when cooked and makes an excellent salad potato.
-The Red Thumb also will hold its color when cooked, particularly when the skin is left on.
-To store Red Thumb fingerlings keep in a cool, dry location and use within one to two weeks.
-Do not refrigerate raw potatoes as this causes them to spoil faster.
+Red Thumb fingerling potatoes are best suited for cooked applications such as roasting, grilling, steaming, boiling, and frying.
+They can be used halved or whole along with other fingerlings to make a roasted potato medley, or they can be steamed, smashed slightly, and then baked.
+Like many fingerlings, the Red Thumb holds its shape when cooked and makes an excellent salad potato.
+Store Red Thumb fingerlings in a cool, dry location and use within one to two weeks.

 Red Thumb fingerling potatoes were 1 of 5 varieties of potatoes planted in the White House kitchen garden by First Lady Michelle Obama and volunteer Girl Scouts in 2012.
 The garden planting was a part of the First Lady’s “Let’s Move” campaign which focuses on encouraging exercise and healthy eating among school-aged children.